xbeat/Machine-Learning/README.md

 Large Language Models (LLMs) have revolutionized natural language processing.
 Multi-agent architectures leverage multiple LLMs to solve complex tasks collaboratively.
 This approach enhances problem-solving capabilities and creates more robust AI systems.

+## Artificial Neural Networks Fundamentals and Implementation

+Introduction to Artificial Neural Networks

+Artificial Neural Networks (ANNs) are computational models inspired by the human brain's structure and function.
+They consist of interconnected nodes (artificial neurons) organized in layers.
+ANNs are designed to recognize patterns, process complex data, and make predictions or decisions.
+This powerful machine learning technique has revolutionized various fields, including image and speech recognition, natural language processing, and more.

 ## Epochs and Iterations in Neural Network Training

 Understanding Epochs and Iterations in Neural Networks